 Emotional awareness is best inculcated from an early age by encouraging qualities like sharing, thinking about others, putting oneself in another person's shoes, giving individual space and the general principles of cooperation.
 There are toys and games available to increase emotional intelligence, and children who do not do well in social settings are known to perform significantly better after taking SEL (Social and Emotional Learning) classes.
 Adult EQ can also be enhanced, although to a limited extent through effective coaching.

 There are some conditions like high functioning autism (HFA) or Asperger's where one of the symptoms may be low-empathy.
 While some studies found that adults with Asperger's have low-empathy, there are have been studies with control groups that indicate EQ can be changed in individuals with HFA or Aspergers.

 IQ is more of a genetic make, but there are several ways to tap an individual's IQ to its highest potential through brain-food and mental ability exercises like puzzles, lateral thinking problems, and problem-solving techniques that make you think outside the box.

-They say "A high IQ will get you through school, a high EQ will get you through life."
-The rest is said in this excellent TED video:
+There are differing perspectives on whether EQ or IQ is more important.
+Those in the EQ camp say "A high IQ will get you through school, a high EQ will get you through life."
+The following TED video makes the case for EQ: